turingtestfail/geoserver/doc/en/user/source/extensions/mapml/installation.rst

 MapML supports the serving of vector feature representations of the data.
 This results in a smoother user navigation experience, smaller bandwidth requirements, and more options for dynamic styling on the client-side.

 **Use Features**
   If the "Use Features" checkbox is checked, the output MapML on the Layer Preview page will define a feature-based reference to the WMS server.
+When making WMS request add `mapmlusefeatures:true` to the FORMAT_OPTIONS parameter.
 Otherwise, an image-based reference will be used.
 Note that this option is only available for vector source data.
 MapML <map-extent> element with a feature link:

 .. code-block:: html